xiaotian777888/WOW/README.md

 Temporary deprecation:
 ======================

-wow.js is temporarily deprecated in favour of AOS (Animate on Scroll)
+wow.js is temporarily deprecated in favour of AOS (Animate on Scroll).
+Feel free to ignore the warning if you can't use AOS.

 Plans for 3.0 include:

 * Breaking out the shims into an optional module
 * Using the AOS approach for most functionality
-* Being completely backwards compatible, but warning on durations of higher granularity than 50ms or longer than 3s
+* Remain completely backwards compatible and a drop-in replacement for GPL wowjs, but issue warning on durations of higher granularity than 50ms or longer than 3s
 * Detect Firefox for Android as mobile.